lleevveell66/HyperClock/README.md

 ### Topology and Weather Retreival:

-There are two methods of weather data retreival:
+There are two methods of weather data retrieval:

 #### Standalone:

-This is the default method of weather and astral data retreival.
+This is the default method of weather and astral data retrieval.
 The *topology* parameter is set to *standalone* in the HyperClock.conf file for this method.
-Every 15 minutes (900 seconds), HyperClock will use built-in code to retreive the data from the Yahoo!
+Every 15 minutes (900 seconds), HyperClock will use built-in code to retrieve the data from the Yahoo!
 Weather API.
 This is fine for a single HyperClock, but when running multiple HyperClocks, please try to use a networked topology, as described below.

 #### Networked:

 This method is slightly more complicated.
-It is important to think about using this method of data retreival when running more than a single HyperClock, as it will create much less traffic to the Yahoo!
+It is important to think about using this method of data retrieval when running more than a single HyperClock, as it will create much less traffic to the Yahoo!
 Weather API, which has remained free, to date, but... who knows, once they begin to get tens of thousands of requests per site, per day.

 The *topology* parameter is set to *networked* in the HyperClock.conf file for this method.
-HyperClock will use the script defined in *AstralDataCommand* to retreive the XML file of data, ideally gathered once every 15 minutes on a central site (a web server on your LAN is easiest.)
+HyperClock will use the script defined in *AstralDataCommand* to retrieve the XML file of data, ideally gathered once every 15 minutes on a central site (a web server on your LAN is easiest.)

 Your script must create the file defined in *AstralDataFile* as an XML file following this format: